Car Accident Lawyer

-Perhaps the most important things to know of is your deadline.
-Nebraska’s four year statute of limitation (or Iowa’s two year) against the adverse driver is crucial to remember.
-There are exceptions to automobile statutes of limitations.
+Perhaps the most important item to know of is your deadline.
+Nebraska’s four-year statute of limitation (or Iowa’s two-year statute) against the adverse driver is crucial to remember.
+There are exceptions to a car accident statute of limitations.
 These can make the time limit longer or shorter.
-If against the government, such as a political subdivision, county, city, agency or the State of Nebraska, it is shorter.
-In addition, a mandatory claims process is involved as a prerequisite to even filing to go to court.
+If against the government, such as a political subdivision, county, city, agency, or the State of Nebraska, it is shorter.
+Besides, a mandatory claims process is involved as a prerequisite to even filing to go to court.
 In a wrongful death case or death of the adverse motorist, the deadlines are again different.
-If the injured victim is a minor child or person suffering from certain inabilities to timely file suit, then it the period can be longer.
-Every case is different and Steve Howard Law can explain the law as it applies to your case.
+If the injured victim is a minor child or person suffering from certain inabilities, the timely filing of a lawsuit, the period can be longer.
+Every case is different and Steve Howard Law can explain the law as it applies to your situation.

-The takeaway here is that the correct lawsuit must be filed in the correct court against the correct defendant(s) or all claims against the bad driver and that person’s insurers or employer (and even claims under your uninsured motorist and underinsured motorist insurers) are forever lost.
+The takeaway here is that the correct lawsuit must be filed in the correct court against the proper defendant(s) or all claims against the driver and that person’s insurers or employer (and even claims under your uninsured motorist and underinsured motorist insurers) are forever lost.

-You should talk to a competent lawyer on these important matters.
-As with most lawyers, Steve Howard does not charge a fee to meet and talk.
-It is always the client’s decision.
-Unlike most lawyer, I encourage clients to speak with more than one law firm prior to retaining a lawyer Hiring counsel does not automatically mean the case goes to court.
+You should talk to a competent lawyer about these critical matters.
+Tall to a lawyer that has experience with personal injury car accident cases.
+Steve Howard does not charge a fee to meet and talk about a case.
+And unlike most lawyers, Steve encourages potential clients to speak with more than one law firm before retaining him as counsel.
+Hiring a lawyer does not automatically mean the case goes to court.
 Most cases do not.
-Most cases settle but if you hire a lawyer who never goes to court and never litigates cases, the insurer will likely offer you less to settle.
+Most lawyers settle cases.
+But if you hire a lawyer who never goes to court and never litigates cases, the insurer will likely try and get you to settle for much less.

-Health insurance companies will most often resist Nebraska’s “made whole” doctrine which provides that you must be made whole before its subrogation/reimbursement interest is enforceable.
-Unless the adverse driver has very high liability insurance limits, group health insurers should in the end compromise their claimed interest to either zero or well below its sums paid.
+Health insurance companies will most often resist Nebraska’s “made whole” doctrine, which provides that you must be made whole before the subrogation/reimbursement interest is enforceable.
+Unless the adverse driver has very high liability insurance limits, group health insurers should, in the end, compromise their claimed interest to either zero or well below its sums paid.
 The exception is with ERISA cases.
 These are details Steve Howard can explain.

 As against the adverse driver and the underinsured motorist coverage, your measure of damages for health care expenses is the original charged amount and not the sum paid by some other payer or accepted by the providers.
-What a third party payer paid is irrelevant to the fact finder.
-The
+What a third-party payer funded is irrelevant to the fact finder.

-Generally the client is best served by first utilizing health insurance to pay health care bills, with automobile insurance medical payments coverage to pick up balances for co-pays and deductibles.
-When Medicaid or Medicare or workers’ compensation have paid health care expenses, it is necessary to account for their interests on any settlement.
-Again, with good lawyering, these sums can possibly be reduced but when it comes to the government, do not expect to let them go unpaid.
+Generally, the car accident client is best served by first utilizing health insurance to pay health care bills, with automobile insurance medical payments coverage to pick up balances for co-pays and deductibles.
+When Medicaid or Medicare or workers’ compensation has paid health care expenses.
+It is necessary to account for their interests on any settlement.
+Again, with good lawyering, these sums can be reduced, but when it comes to the government, do not expect to let them go unpaid.
 You risk losing the coverage and other negative consequences from not repaying Medicare or Medicaid what they are due.
-It also does not help the tax payers so check with your lawyer on these important matters.
+It also does not help the tax payers, so check with your lawyer on these crucial matters.